thatmattlove/hyperglass-bird/README.md

 # hyperglass-bird

-hyperglass-bird is a restful API for the BIRD routing stack, for use by [hyperglass](https://github.com/checktheroads/hyperglass). hyperglass-bird ingests an HTTP POST request with JSON data and constructs 1 of 5 shell commands to run based on the passed parameters.
+hyperglass-bird is a restful API for the [BIRD Internet Routing Daemon](https://bird.network.cz/), for use by [hyperglass](https://github.com/checktheroads/hyperglass). hyperglass-bird ingests an HTTP POST request with JSON data and constructs 1 of 5 shell commands to run based on the passed parameters.
 For example:

 ```json
 {